bigcommerce/dev-docs/docs/api-docs/getting-started/best-practices.md

 We encourage you to write robust, resilient code that will not break or leak memory if an endpoint begins to return additional fields.

-## Use webhooks effectively
+## Use webhooks to listen for changes

 To keep data in your application up-to-date, [webhooks](/api-docs/getting-started/webhooks/about-webhooks) provide a great alternative to periodic API polling.
-Use OAuth to register a webhook event that your application can listen for.
-Do not use legacy [basic authentication](/api-docs/getting-started/authentication/rest-api-authentication#migrating-from-legacy-to-oauth/) for this.
+Use an [OAuth API account](/api-docs/getting-started/authentication/rest-api-authentication) to register and subscribe to webhook-enabled events that are relevant to your application.

+When an event your app is listening for

 BigCommerce will send a partial payload when a subscribed event is triggered, with a few identifying details such as the order ID when an order is created.
-Your application can use the order ID returned in the payload to make a subsequent API request for the full order details.
+Your application can use the order ID returned with the payload to make a subsequent API request for the full order details.

 ## Thread API requests